cuba fuel shortage

 Go, but plan ahead.
 Take money (or the ability to get money out of a cash machine).
 If you’re staying in a Casa Particular (and I URGE you to do this), then ask your Casa owners if there are any goods that you can bring to help them.
 AS A GIFT.

 I URGE you also to use Homestay.com to book (at least your first) Casa Particular.
 They don’t charge the Casa owner any fees, which means more money to the owner.
-The site isn’t an all singing dancing flash AirBnB, but it is a good company for Cubans.
+The site isn’t a singing dancing flash Airbnb, but it is a good company for Cubans.

 DayTrip Advert 3